scarlinj/React-Portfolio/README.md

 This is a website launched entirely through React.
 Click the links at the top to see pages about me, my portfolio and how to contact me.
 This was all built in React!

+# About the Create React App

+AS AN employer looking for candidates with experience building single-page applications I WANT to view a potential employee's deployed React portfolio of work samples SO THAT I can assess whether they're a good candidate for an open position

 ### Features

 GIVEN a single-page application portfolio for a web developer